RavicharanN/triton-torch-BLIP/README.md

     dims: [1]
   }
 ]
-output [					# Classified label and the probability
+output [			# Predicted label and the probability by the food11 model {
-  {
     name: "FOOD_LABEL"
     data_type: TYPE_STRING